cosmos/sdk-tutorials/CONTRIBUTING.md

 - [Cross-references](https://developers.google.com/style/cross-references)
 - [Present tense](https://developers.google.com/style/tense)

-The Google guidelines include more material than is listed here, and are used as a guide that enables easy decision making about proposed content changes.
+The Google guidelines include more material than listed here and are used as a guide that enables easy decision making about proposed content changes.

 Other useful resources: